Krish252004/Cursor-Control-with-Face-Gestures/README.md

-# Hand Gesture-Based Volume Control System
+# Hand and Face Gesture Recognition for System Control

 This project uses real-time hand gesture recognition to control system volume and perform utility actions like muting/unmuting or taking screenshots — all using your webcam and hand gestures.